The phrases water scarcity, water stress and water shortage get used when discussing different global water issues.

 What Does Water Stress Mean?
+(A Definition)

 Low water stress for example might be when withdrawals are less than 10% of internal fresh water resources annually.